 Tax Problem Resolution

-Offer in Compromise (OIC) allows you to settle your tax debt for much less than the amount you owe.
-Offer in Compromise was created for those in tax debt that could not pay off their debt in full without experiencing financial hardship by doing so.
+Offer in Compromise (OIC) allows you to settle your tax debt for less than the amount you owe.
+Offer in Compromise was created for those in tax debt that could not pay off their debt in full without experiencing financial hardship in doing so.

-If you can’t pay your tax bill in full, there are many different types of IRS installment agreement, all of which have their own benefits, wherethe IRS allows you to break down that debt into monthly installments.
+If you cannot pay your tax bill in full, there are many different types of IRS installment agreements available.
+All of them have their own benefits.
+The IRS allows you to break down your debt into monthly installments.

-A tax lien affects your financial assets, personal property and your real estate.
-Tax liens can vary based on your individual situation and are the government’s way of protecting their interest in the case that you fail to pay your tax debt in a timely manner.
+A tax lien affects your financial assets, personal property and your real estate property.
+Tax liens can vary based upon your individual situation.
+They are the government’s way of protecting their interest in case you fail to pay your tax debt in a timely manner.

 Tax lien subordination gives a creditor the opportunity to move ahead of the IRS in their claims against a property.
-Doing so may be necessary for real estate transactions such as a mortgage refinance where lenders do not agree to take a second lean position.
+Doing so may be necessary for real estate transactions such as a mortgage refinance.

-Wage garnishment is a way the IRS can obtain your wages and earnings through your employer to satisfy a tax debt.
-When you obtain a wage garnishment release, the IRS agrees to not take anypart of your wages to satisfy your tax obligation.
+The IRS can obtain a wage garnishment against your wages and earnings through your employer to satisfy a tax debt.
+When you obtain a wage garnishment release, the IRS agrees not to take any part of your wages to satisfy your tax obligation.

-A bank levy gives the IRS the ability to freeze your bank account and collect whatever money you have in the bank account to pay towards your tax debt.
-A Bank levy release will do just that, releasing your bank account so the IRS does not seize funds from your bank accounts.
+A bank levy gives the IRS the ability to freeze your bank account and collect whatever money you have in that bank account to pay towards your tax debt.
+A Bank levy release will release your bank account so the IRS does not seize any more funds.

 The statute of limitation is the time period established by law for the IRS to assess, review and resolve any tax related issue.
-Once the time period passes, the IRS is no has a claim.
+Once the time period passes, the IRS forfeits any claim.
 How can the statute of limitations impact your tax debt situation?

-If the IRS’s decision or action taken is unfair or incorrect, an administrative appeal will allow you to have a second chance to appeal the decision or action, which may lead to a more favorable outcome for your tax situation.
+An administrative appeal allows you a second chance to reverse or stop an IRS’s decision or action that is unfair or incorrect.
+This may lead to a more favorable outcome for your tax situation.
 Learn more.

 A Trust Fund Recovery Penalty is implemented by the IRS to encourage business owners to pay their employment taxes.
 When someone owns a small business and they fall on hard times, they may feel tempted to tap into the tax funds that they collected from their employees to stay afloat.
+This action has dire consequences.
 Learn about trust fund recovery penalty assessment.